rifhall/07-2D-Platformer/README.md

 # 07-2D-Platformer
-This is my first Platformer game
+This is my first Platformer game for one of my game classes.
+It is rather simple with only two levels but you will find interacting with the elements will cause your controls to get switched around.
+Unfortunately i was unable to figure out how to do save and load but there is a simple menu system.
+Thanks goes to heartbeast on youtube for the guides https://www.youtube.com/channel/UCrHQNOyU1q6BFEfkNq2CYMA